chrplr/PCBS/slides/lecture_clean_code.md

     * easy to understand
     (the "things" we care about are immediately visible; unimportant details are abstracted away; easy to see the interactions between different parts;
-    easy to navigate between different levels of abstraction)
+    easy to navigate between different levels of description)

     * easy to change